tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案号_intl.md

 ### How long is the validity of an ICP filing number?
 At present, there is no specific limitation to the validity period of ICP filing number.
 As long as your ICP filing information is true and correct, you apply for ICP filing information change as soon as any changes are made to your ICP filing information or apply for ICP filing transfer after changing your access provider, and your website does not contain any illegal contents, your ICP filing number will stay valid.
 >**Note:**
-> If regulatory bureaus finds your  ICP filing application is for an empty website or if the website contains false information or illegal contents, your filing will be deleted, domain name will be deregistered and website will be inaccessible.
+> If regulatory bureaus find your ICP filing application is for an empty website or if the website contains false information or illegal contents, your filing will be deleted, domain name will be deregistered and website will be inaccessible.